antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ## Creating a safe, secure and predictable deployments ☔

 __What we are trying to achieve?__
-We want create a safe, secure and pain-free deployment.
-In addition improve quality and make deployments more transparent.
-There is no silver bullet, therefor this is just some of steps you could take to improve your deployments to Azure:
+We aim to create safe, secure, and pain-free deployments while improving quality and transparency.
+There's no silver bullet, so these are just some steps you could take to enhance your deployments to Azure:
 - __Build the bicep template__

-   *Why do we want to build our bicep template?* The reason for this prevent any syntax errors, circular dependencies and etc. In addition this will also help us identify other warnings such unused variables & hardcoded values.
+  *Why do we want to build our bicep template?* Ensuring there are no syntax errors, circular dependencies, etc. Additionally, this step will help identify other warnings, unused variables, and hardcoded values.
 - __Validate the deployment__

-  *Why should we validate the deployment?* template we want to make sure it can be deployed with out any issues,
+  *Why should we validate the deployment?* This ensures that the template is valid for the resource group.
 - __Make an What-if deployment__

-  *Why use a what-if deployment?* Our last step before releasing this our Azure environment, we would like to get an report of the resources deployed, a `what if` deployment can help us with this
+  *Why use a What-If deployment?* Before deploying the Bicep template, we can preview the changes.
+This additional extra step ensures the right resources are deployed and provides a safety net for potential issues.

 ## Building Bicep Templates 🏗️
-Visual Code, with the Bicep extension will help with syntax and autocompletion and is loaded with many other features as well!
-Github action extension.

-The resource we will use as an example is an Storage Account.
+Create a new file `main.bicep` and past in the code below:
 ```
 param location string
 param storageName string